imfi-jz/hx-mc-api/README.md

 ## Machine learning AI

-There is also a in progress plugin I am working on to add machine learning to the monster's AI.
-The source code for that is currently closed but there are some clips of a prototype version on [my Twitch channel](https://twitch.com/jokerzappie). <!-- available but should not be used, modified or distributed. -->
+There is also a in progress plugin I am working which adds machine learning to the monster's AI.
+The source code for that is currently closed and there is no proper video on it, but there are some clips of a prototype version on [my Twitch channel](https://twitch.com/jokerzappie). <!-- available but should not be used, modified or distributed. -->

 # Contributions
 Currently the loader is closed source.
-However, if you find issues using the API, it does not work as described or if you want to suggest changes/additions to it, feel free to [make an issue](https://github.com/imfi-jz/hx-mc-api/issues/new/choose) or a pull request for it on the repository.
+However, feel free to make suggestions for changes/additions [on the discussions section](https://github.com/imfi-jz/hx-mc-api/discussions).
+If you find issues using the API, it does not work as described, feel free to [make an issue](https://github.com/imfi-jz/hx-mc-api/issues/new/choose) or a pull request for it on the repository.

 This is my first big public project so advice is welcome.